 - Daniel Schimmel

 Our peers have acknowledged Foley Hoag’s leadership in pro bono work.
-Vault career intelligence website ranked us in the top 10 nationally in the Pro Bono category in 2016, and The American Lawyer ranked Foley Hoag 11th out of the AmLaw 200 law firms in the magazine’s 2015 pro bono report.
+Vault career intelligence website ranked us in the top 25 nationally in the Pro Bono category in 2017, and The American Lawyer ranked Foley Hoag 25th out of the AmLaw 200 law firms in its 2018 pro bono scorecard.

-Key areas we address on a pro bono basis include domestic violence, gay/lesbian rights, housing, environmental protection, disability rights, health care, prisoners’ rights, voting rights, immigration/political asylum, taxation, and education/charter schools.
+Key areas we address on a pro bono basis include domestic violence, LGBTQ rights, housing, environmental protection, disability rights, health care, prisoners’ rights, judicial independence, voting rights, immigration/political asylum, taxation, and education/charter schools.
 We also advise nonprofits, inner-city businesses, artists, and domestic and international inventors.
 For a complete description of our work for clients, click here.

 Awards and Honors